daniell-leall/backup-bot/README.md

       "

 ## Notes

-- `rclone` is installed but not yet used in the backup job.
-Future releases will add cloud backup support.
+# - rclone is installed but not yet used in the backup job; future releases will add cloud backup support.
-- Logs are saved in `/var/log/backup/backup.log`.
+# - Logs are saved in /var/log/backup/backup.log
-- Adjust volume paths and timezone (`TZ`) according to your system.
+# - Adjust volume paths and timezone (TZ) according to your system
-- The cron job is set to run every day at 05:00 AM.
-You can modify the schedule in the `docker run` or `docker-compose` command.
+# - The cron job is set to run daily at 05:00 AM; modify the schedule in docker run or docker-compose as needed